ethereum/execution-apis/src/engine/cancun.md

 Engine API changes introduced in Cancun.

-This specificaiton is based on and extends [Engine API - Shanghai](./shanghai.md) specification.
+This specification is based on and extends [Engine API - Shanghai](./shanghai.md) specification.

 ## Table of contents